 This is the official timeline we will be following:

-XDA hates us, so we made our own forum🙃
+XDA dislikes us (because of our branding structure), so we made our own forum🙃

 Notification UI updates - Google also refreshed notification designs to make them more modern and useful.
 Android 12 also decorates custom notifications with standard affordances to make them consistent with all other notifications.